Content Marketing: Interviewing internal resources

 One of my main jobs is to identify potential brand ambassadors and formulate strategies to involve them in the content marketing process.

 For example, one of my software clients was addressing a severe gap in original content.
-I worked with the lead support specialist for the company and in a journalist manner “interviewed” him, asking him about the most frequent questions he fielded from clients, what features of his software product were his favorites, and what the clients he spoke with were most interested in when it come to the type of software they sell.
+I worked with the lead support specialist for the company and in a journalist manner “interviewed” him, asking him about the most frequent questions he fielded from clients, what features of his software product were his favorites, and what the clients he spoke with were most interested in when it comes to the type of software they sell.

 This gold mine of information made for a wealth of blog posts, white papers and data sheets.
 This is just one example of helping internal resources zero in on essential information and craft useful content.

-At most companies, there are many subject matter experts who are not necessarily writers.
+At most companies, there are many subject-matter experts who are not necessarily writers.

 At Base, I work with sales managers, designers and product engineers, and it’s my job to use their expertise to create high-quality content for our customers and readers.